Koma Station (Saitama)

 Koma Station (高麗駅, Koma-eki) is a passenger railway station located in the city of Hidaka, Saitama, Japan, operated by the private railway operator Seibu Railway.

 Lines

 Koma Station is served by the Seibu Chichibu Line and is 48.5 kilometers from the official starting point of the line at Ikebukuro.

 Station layout

 The station consists of one island platform serving two tracks.
 The platform is built on an embankment, and is connected to the station building by an underground passage.
 There is a third track for trains to bypass the station.

+Platforms

 History

 The station opened on 10 September 1929.

 Station numbering was introduced on all Seibu Railway lines during fiscal 2012, with Koma Station becoming "SI28".